If he is a savage (a human),

 “Yeah, sure.”
-Vy strapped his wheelchair into place, so it wouldn’t roll if the van hit a pothole.
+Vy strapped his wheelchair into its usual place, so it wouldn’t roll if the van hit a pothole.
 “That’s a nice thought.”

 She secured Thomas into place with more straps.
 Sitting upright was hard work for his atrophied muscles, so he needed the support.

 He listened to Vy’s thoughts without trying to listen.
 He had no choice.
 She was nearby, and his telepathy range was roughly thirteen feet in a radius from his head.
-That range fluctuated only a little bit.
+That range fluctuated only a tiny bit.
 It narrowed when he was hungry or in pain, like now.
 It widened when he was feeling good.
-In general, he overheard other people’s thoughts when they were in a small room with him.

-Vy was considering ways to secretly secure a scholarship.
-She had failed to get the internship at the local weather channel, mainly because it conflicted with her job as a nurse in an emergency room.
-But she had a love affair with weather.
-Storms thrilled her the way roller-coasters thrilled other people.
-She longed to be a meteorologist.
+Vy was considering ways to secure a scholarship.
+She had a love affair with meteorology, but apparently, she had failed to get the internship at the local weather channel.
+It conflicted with her job as a nurse in an emergency room.

-Vy got into the driver’s seat.
-Soon they were on their way off the college campus.
-Once they were cruising down the highway, Vy tapped her thumbs on the steering wheel, enjoying music.
+Soon they were on their way, off the college campus and cruising down the highway.
+Vy tapped her thumbs on the steering wheel, enjoying music.
 Thomas felt each tap.